owncloud/docs/docs/build-the-docs.md

 ## Setting up an Antora Development Environment

-The reason for setting up an Antora development environment can be necessary when doing tasks outside of classical content addition or updating.
+Setting up an Antora development environment can be necessary when doing tasks outside of classical content addition or updating.
 It is essential when starting a refactoring, UI changes or implementing new functionalities.

-Note that all doc repositories must be local on the same filesystem level, take any path that fits your needs like:
+Note that all doc repositories must be local on the same filesystem level.
+Use any path that fits your needs like:

 ```
 /dev/docs